Nonprofit Visa Sponsorship Jobs in Alabama

 Which nonprofit companies sponsor visas in Alabama?

 Major visa sponsors include United Way of Central Alabama, Children's Hospital Foundation, Alabama Public Health Association, and university-affiliated nonprofits like UAB Medicine Foundation.
-Regional healthcare systems, community development corporations in Birmingham and Montgomery, and large faith-based organizations also frequently sponsor H-1B and other work visas for specialized roles.
+Regional healthcare systems, community development corporations in Birmingham and Montgomery, and large faith-based organizations also frequently sponsor H-1B visa and other work visas for specialized roles.

 Which cities in Alabama have the most nonprofit sponsorship jobs?